Skip to main content

 4. American Nurses Association.
 (2021).
 Nursing: Scope and standards of practice (4th ed.).
 American Nurses Association.

 This page titled 3.12: III Glossary is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Ernstmeyer & Christman (Eds.)
-(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?